based-jace/concurrency-parallelism-and-asyncio/blog.md

 Time to complete synchronous read/writes: 1.42 seconds
 ```

-Running the script, we see that it takes my computer around 1.49 seconds (along with classic music genres such as "dutch hate industrialtune").
+Upon running the script, we see that it takes my computer around 1.49 seconds (along with classic music genres such as "dutch hate industrialtune").
 Not too bad.

 Now let's run the version we just built that uses threading: